JuliusWhite/MusicStore/readme.md

 The database have two types of articles: albums and posters.
 In order to addapt this to Java, I use inheritance, gfrom a father class `Article.java`.

 When the program chatches a SQL exception, it writes it down in a XML file, named `error.xml`, wich will be located inn the root folder.
-Each item in the xml file writes the message of the exception, the exception number and the
+Each item in the xml file writes the message of the exception, and the exception number as an attribute.